 The Compensation Committee also considers each NEO's current salary and prior-year incentive compensation along with the appropriate balance between long-term and short-term incentives.
-A significant portion of the equity incentive compensation awarded to our NEOs in 2017 was in the form of multi-year, long-term equity incentive awards that are intended to serve as the majority of, or in some cases all of, the subject NEO's equity compensation for the next four years.
+A significant portion of the equity incentive compensation awarded to our NEOs in 2018 was in the form of multi-year, long-term equity incentive awards that are intended to serve as the majority of, or in some cases all of, the subject NEO's equity compensation for the next four years.

 In 2016, the Board approved a new nonqualified deferred compensation plan (the "Deferred Compensation Plan") pursuant to which selected highly compensated employees (including the NEOs) and non-employee directors may be permitted to elect to defer payment of portions of their cash, incentive and equity compensation until a specified time in the future.
 The Company may also in its discretion make contributions to participant accounts.
 The Deferred Compensation Plan was effective as of January 1, 2017 and is administered by the Compensation Committee.
-Further details regarding the Deferred Compensation Plan and NEO participation in such plan during 2017 are described below.
+Further details regarding the Deferred Compensation Plan and NEO participation in such plan during 2018 are described below.

 Role of the Independent Compensation Consultant.
-For fiscal year 2017, the Compensation Committee retained Pearl Meyer & Partners ("PM") and Frederic W. Cook & Co., Inc. ("FW Cook") as its independent consultants.
-PM and FW Cook each reported directly to the Compensation Committee and performed no other work for the Company besides rendering compensation consulting services.
-In accordance with its charter, the Compensation Committee analyzed whether the work of PM and FW Cook as a compensation consultant has raised any conflict of interest, taking into consideration the following factors: (i) the provision of other services to the Company by such firm; (ii) the amount of fees from the Company paid to such firm as a percentage of the firm's total revenue; (iii) such firm's policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of such firm or the individual compensation advisors employed by the firm with an executive officer of the Company; (v) any business or personal relationship of the individual compensation advisors with any member of the Compensation Committee; and (vi) any stock of the Company owned by such firm or the individual compensation advisors employed by Such firm.
-The Compensation Committee determined, based on its analysis of the above factors, that the work of PM and FW Cook and the individual compensation advisors employed by PM and FW Cook did not create any conflict of interest.
+For fiscal year 2018, the Compensation Committee retained Frederic W. Cook & Co., Inc. ("FW Cook") as its independent compensation consultant.
+FW Cook reported directly to the Compensation Committee and performed no other work for the Company besides rendering compensation consulting services.
+In accordance with its charter, the Compensation Committee analyzed whether the work of FW Cook as a compensation consultant has raised any conflict of interest, taking into consideration the following factors: (i) the provision of other services to the Company by such firm; (ii) the amount of fees from the Company paid to such firm as a percentage of the firm's total revenue; (iii) such firm's policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of such firm or the individual compensation advisors with any member of the Compensation Committee; and (vi) any stock of the Company owned by such firm or the individual compensation advisors employed by such firm.
+The Compensation Committee determined, based on its analysis of the above factors, that the work of FW Cook and the individual compensation advisors employed by FW Cook did not create any conflict of interest.

-PM provided the following services to the Compensation Committee in fiscal year 2017:
+FW Cook provided the following services to the Compensation Committee in fiscal year 2018:

-- Attended Compensation Committee meetings, including executive sessions, as requested; - Provided independent advice to the Compensation Committee on current trends and best practices in compensation design and program alternatives, and advised on plans or practices that may improve effectiveness; - · Provided and discussed survey data for competitive comparisons; - Reviewed the compensation tables, and other compensation-related disclosures in our proxy statements; - · Offered recommendations, insights and perspectives on compensation related matters; and - Supported the Compensation Committee to ensure executive compensation programs are competitive and align the interests of our executives with those of our stockholders.
+- Attended Compensation Committee meetings, including executive sessions, as requested; - Provided independent advice to the Compensation Committee on current trends and best practices in compensation design and program alternatives, and advised on plans or practices that may improve effectiveness; - Provided and discussed survey data for competitive comparisons; - · Reviewed the compensation tables, and other compensation-related disclosures in our proxy statements; - · Offered recommendations, insights and perspectives on compensation related matters; and - Supported the Compensation Committee to ensure executive compensation programs are competitive and align the interests of our executives with those of our stockholders.

-During 2017, PM also provided the Nominating and Corporate Governance Committee of our Board with survey information with respect to the compensation of our Board members.
+During 2018, FW Cook also provided the Nominating and Corporate Governance Committee of our Board with survey information with respect to the compensation of our Board members.